-Reading a Trial Balance Report
+How to Read a Trial Balance Report

-A trial balance is laid out in a specific manner.
-To the left, a list of accounts are shown.
+Trial balances are laid out in a specific manner.
+The left side shows a list of your accounts.
 These accounts may be listed in order of type of account (assets followed by liabilities followed by revenue, for example).
-However, these accounts are not aggregated by classification and blend into each other.
-Towards the right, a column aggregates the debit for each account followed by a column aggregating the credit balance for each account.
-A total of both columns is indicated at the bottom of the report; if the two totals are not equal, an entry error has been posted.
+Keep in mind though, that these accounts blend into each other because they aren’t aggregated by classification.
+A column towards the right aggregates the debit for each of your accounts followed by a column aggregating the credit balance for each account.
+At the bottom of the report are the total of both columns, and you get an entry error if the two totals aren’t equal.

-Advantages of Trial Balance
+Advantages of Trial Balance Statements

 Limitations of a Trial Balance